YukaMatsumae/kufu_kobuki/README.md

 # Kobuki ROS2 package

 This repository and the [dependencies repository](https://github.com/AIResearchLab/kobuki_dependencies.git) focuses on merging all the public forks available on the original [Kobuki Base](https://github.com/kobuki-base) repositories and extending the work towards an complete ROS2 package for kobuki based turtlebot robots.
-Additionally a Dockerfile for kobuki system has been provided that supports both ARM64 and AMD64 systems.
+Additionally a Dockerfile and prebuilt containers for kobuki system has been provided that supports both ARM64 and AMD64 systems.

 ## Docker Usage